Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 **As a collector, I want to find information on the different factions, so that I can make a decision on which models to buy.**

 1. Arrive at home page
-2. Scroll through information to the faction images
+2. Scroll through information and read about the setting and hobby
+    * (Mobile) Scroll to the collapse button and open the collapse
+    * (Mobile) Read about the setting and hobby
+    * (Mobile) Close the collapse with the button at the bottom of the text
+3. Scroll to the factions section
-3. Read information on each faction
+4. Read information on each faction
-    * (mobile) Select an image to open the modal and read the faction information
+    * (Mobile) Select an image to open the modal and read the faction information
-4. scroll further down to the other website links and read the information there
+5. scroll further down to the other website links and read the information there
-    * (mobile) Scroll down to the other website links
+    * (Mobile) Scroll down to the other website links
-5. Select www.games-workshop.com to visit to find out more information on one of the four specific factions or discover the other factions
+6. Select www.games-workshop.com to visit to find out more information on one of the four specific factions or discover the other factions

+#### Fiction reader user type
+**As a reader of science fiction, I want to discover more about the setting, so that I can decide if I am interested in the fictional stories and characters.**

+1. Arive at home page
+2. Watch Youtube video to get an initial idea of the setting
+3. scroll down to the introduction and read about the setting
+    * (Mobile) Scroll to the collapse button and open the collapse
+    * (Mobile) Read about the setting
+    * (Mobile) Close the collapse with the button at the bottom of the text
+4. Scroll to the factions section
+5. Read information on each faction
+    * (Mobile)  Select an image to open the modal and read the faction information
+6. Scroll to the other website links and read the information there
+    * (Mobile) Scroll down to the other website links
+7. Decide that the Black library website suits your needs as a user interested in science fiction and select that website